About us

 Robert Wallis (deceased)

 The club is dedicated purely to the enjoyment of traditional English longbows (no sights and counterbalances here!) and is therefore extremely informal.
-Shoots take place every Sunday morning at 10am (subject to weather conditions) at one of two sites and take approximately two hours.
-After-shoot drinks are taken in The Plough Inn at Clifton Hampden.
+Shoots take place every Sunday morning at 10am (subject to weather conditions) and take approximately two hours.
+After-shoot drinks are taken in the Railway Inn at Culham.

 The members of the Clifton Hampden Longbow Society are grateful to: